Accommodation - Best place to stay in Madrid

 Hostels usually have common areas to hang out and socialize with other travelers.
 Fans of the hostels believe that staying in a hostel can transform a trip into a more meaningful experience.

 In my opinion, hostels are as safe as the other types of accommodation.
 However, how safe you feel will depend on the people you share the room with and the area where the hostel is located.
-For female travelers, some hostels offer female-only dorms.
+For female travelers, many hostels offer female-only dorms.

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS ↓